kurta999/CustomKeyboard/README.md

 This is a personal project for myself to improve my daily computer usage, particularly with programming and testing.
 I've implemented things what I really needed to be more productive and accomplish things faster.
 It's open source, because why not, maybe somebody will benefit from it one day.

-If you want to use/resuse some part(s) of the project or you have a question, feel free to open a Pull Request.
+If you want to use/resuse some part(s) of the project, you have a question or an idea, feel free to open a Pull Request.

-Work in progress Qt port of this application is available here: https://gitlab.com/kurta999/QustomKeyboard
+Unfinished, abandoned Qt port of this application is available here, has no meaning to port everything to Qt from my perspective: https://gitlab.com/kurta999/QustomKeyboard

+If the project is useful for you and you're able, please consider small amount of donation over PayPal: nmsstulaj@gmail.com

 # Quick overview
 ### 1. For Automotive development: